volcanocyber/victor-docs/docs/source/models.rst

 Models Overview
 ----------------

-VICTOR supports a wide array of both numerical and probabalistic models on its systems.
-Execution of the models can be done directly from the command line through the command line, though we recommend running everything through Jupyter Notebooks.
+VICTOR supports a wide array of both numerical and probabilistic models on its systems.
+Execution of the models can be done directly from the command line, though we recommend running everything through Jupyter Notebooks.

 Each notebook is built uniquely for the model, though as many aspects as possible are generalized.
 Most often, this results in significantly